 Each month net Magazine run a section called Exchange, where four industry experts each answer three questions on a particular topic, asked by their readers and followers on Twitter.
-I was asked to be the responsive expert in their March issue, which is on sale now.
+I was their responsive design expert in their March issue, which is on sale now.

 Before thinking about a menu’s presentation or behaviour, first ensure the items it contains are relevant to users, whatever the breakpoint.
 Thinking mobile-first (rather than trying to adapt desktop design patterns downwards) can help prioritise and rationalise menu items, too.

 The Guardian’s navigation is a good example.
 It’s intriguing design prioritises page breadcrumbs at smaller screen widths, with horizontal scrolling allowing you to access sibling and top-level section items.
 An ‘all’ link provides a safety-net, giving you access to every section with one tap, starting with the section you are in.

 A great resource for responsive patterns (including those dealing with navigation) is Brad Frost’s This is Responsive, but new possibilities are being uncovered every day.

 As no two tables are the same, there’s no definitive solution.
 Simpler tables could be presented as a list at smaller breakpoints, while more complex tables may require a change of orientation so that column headers appear fixed on the left, with data in a scrollable area to the right.
 Or maybe you allow users to choose which columns to hide/show.
 Jason Grimsby has a good summary of the options available – and what you should consider before choosing one.